An alliance of committed travel industry leaders from across the globe working to end cruel wildlife entertainment

 By working together, coalition members aim to:

-- prove a strong demand and support for venues to become Elephant-Friendly (observation only) to increase the supply of truly ethical, high welfare elephant venues.
+prove a strong demand and support for venues to become Wildlife-Friendly (observation only) to increase the supply of truly ethical, high welfare wildlife venues.

 Who we are